Skip to content

 Dan Thurmon at TEDxPSU

-Following is the full transcript of dynamic keynote speaker and author Dan Thurmon’s talk titled “Off Balance On Purpose: The Future of Engagement and Work-Life Balance” at TEDxPSU conference.
+Following is the full text of dynamic keynote speaker and author Dan Thurmon’s talk titled “Off Balance On Purpose: The Future of Engagement and Work-Life Balance” at TEDxPSU conference.

 Today let’s talk about balance, from a little bit of a different perspective.
 You should see it from this side.